 Some of the halls and displays are dark, which didn’t always go over that well with my youngest.
-But he absolutely loved the dinosaur exhibit, and I think if we left him to his own devices, he’d still be there watching the informational video that is narrated by Meryl Streep.
+But he absolutely loved the dinosaur exhibit.
+I think if we left him to his own devices, he’d still be there watching the informational video narrated by Meryl Streep.

 Although flights to New York are usually pretty reasonable, we opted to drive for this trip.
 Seeing the Manhattan skyline get closer as we approached the Lincoln Tunnel was almost worth the nine hours in the car.
 My kids recognized the Empire State Building right away, “It’s Buddy’s dad’s office!”
 Elf is a big movie in this house.

 The Empire State Building is open 365 days a year, rain or shine, from 8am – 2am.
 The last elevator goes up at 1:15am.
 Kids under six are free, and strollers must be folded before entering the elevator.
-Adult admission is $32 and children 6-12 are $26.
+There are various admission packages.

 There plenty of things to do in New York, and no matter how long you stay you’ll never be able to complete them all!
-Try to maximize your stay by choosing the top New York City attractions for families that you want to experience before your trip, and hopefully the list above will be a good start.
+Try to maximize your stay by choosing the top New York City attractions for families that you want to experience before your trip, and hopefully the options above will be a good start!